 There has been written tons of articles about keyword research, however most articles are focused on keyword research for SEO.
-The challenge is that keyword research for AdWords is not the same as for SEO.
+The challenge is that keyword research for Google Ads is not the same as for SEO.
 Sure, there are some common themes, but the way you choose and prioritize keywords is different.

 In this post, I’ll go deep into the specific keyword research methods we use to find new keywords for ecommerce stores, what tools we use, and I’ve even included a little cheat sheet to help you streamline the process.